-IoT devices are complex systems that can contain more complex vulnerabilities than traditional AppSec approaches can mitigate, such as:
+IoT devices can contain more complex vulnerabilities than traditional security approaches can mitigate, such as:

 Most IoT attacks simply exploit default and easily guessed credentials that users aren't required to change.